 TSH stands for Thyroid Stimulating Hormone.
 This is a hormone produced by the pituitary gland in response to the T3 level inside the pituitary gland.
 There is an inverse relationship between TSH and T3 level.
 Consequently, if your pituitary gland senses T3 to be low, it produces more TSH, which is a message for the thyroid gland to produce more thyroid hormone.
 Conversely, if T3 is high, then the pituitary gland produces less TSH, telling the thyroid gland to produce less thyroid hormone.
 In this way, the pituitary gland tries to regulate thyroid hormone production by the thyroid gland.

-Often, patients mistakenly think TSH is their thyroid hormone.
-So, when they see low TSH on their Lab report, they think their thyroid hormone is low.
+Often, patients mistakenly think that TSH is their thyroid hormone.
+So, when they see low TSH blood test, they think their thyroid hormone is low.
 In fact, their thyroid hormone may be high.

 The so-called normal range of TSH is 0.4 – 4.50 mIU/L, which is not actually correct for many individuals.
 This range should be 0.3 – 2.0 mIU/L, a fact most endocrinologists know.
 However, laboratories continue to stick to the range of 0.4 – 4.50 mIU/L. Not too long ago, laboratories used to give a normal range as 0.4 – 5.50 mIU/L. It took them many years to bring the upper limit down from 5.50 to 4.50.
 It may take another decade before they bring the upper limit down to 2.0.
 In the meantime, you don’t have to suffer from the stubborn attitude of the laboratories.
 Remember, normal range of TSH is 0.3 – 2.0 mIU/L.

-Therefore, if your TSH is 3.8 mIU/L, your physician may be erroneously confident that your thyroid hormone is fine, but in fact, you may be low on thyroid hormone.
+Therefore, if your TSH thyroid blood test is 3.8 mIU/L, your physician may be erroneously confident that your thyroid hormone is fine, but in fact, you may be low on thyroid hormone.
 In most of my patients, I aim for TSH to be below 2 mIU/L.

 Your TSH is a reflection of what is going on in your pituitary gland, not necessarily what is happening in the rest of your body, such as your muscles, skin, fat, liver, kidneys and heart.
-Therefore, your pituitary may be normal, but not the rest of the body, as far as the thyroid hormones are concerned.
+Therefore, your pituitary may be normal, but not the rest of the body.

 TSH may also be low if your pituitary gland is unable to produce TSH to begin with.
 This happens in people who undergo surgery or radiation to the pituitary and hypothalamic area in the brain.